 - contract volume-payments made and units of energy (MWh) received under the terms of contracts made by the supplier with a counterparty ahead of delivery of the electricity, excluding credit or collateral requirements which are to be separately reported.
-This information should include all trades save those for SEM energy noted below (i.e. including brokered or bilateral long-term contracts); - credit costs- any costs incurred posting security or securing letters of credit to allow wholesale trading; - contract capacity-payments made and units of capacity (kW of capacity of electricity) received under the terms of contracts made by the supplier with a counterparty ahead of delivery of the energy; - SEM energy-purchases for volumes from the Single Electricity Market comprised of the SEM wholesale electricity cost for each day12.) and the SEM capacity payments;13 - other SEM charges (electricity)-covering the variable market operator charge, imperfections charges and the system operator system support charge; and - resettlement charges-the net cost to suppliers incurred in the quarter of this charge that reallocates initially settled volumes as more meter reading information becomes available.14
+This information should include all trades save those for SEM energy noted below (i.e. including brokered or bilateral long-term contracts); - credit and collateral costs- any costs incurred posting security or securing letters of credit to allow wholesale trading; - contract capacity-payments made and units of capacity (kW of capacity of electricity) received under the terms of contracts made by the supplier with a counterparty ahead of delivery of the energy; - SEM energy-purchases for "balancing" volumes uncovered by contracts from the Single Electricity Market comprised of the SEM system marginal price (SMP) and the SEM capacity payments demand price; - other SEM charges (electricity)-covering the variable market operator price, imperfections charges and the system operator system support charge; and - resettlement charges-the net cost to suppliers incurred in the quarter of this charge that reallocates initially settled volumes as more meter reading information becomes available.

-The calculations should be undertaken using an aggregated daily profile for the supplier's entire load profile.
+The calculations should be undertaken using an aggregated half hourly profile for the supplier's entire load profile.
 Figure 7 below illustrates.